NeXt-Warning-System/documentation/xws-edw-service/README.md

 # xws-edw-service

+The idea is that data is provided to the EDW service to process before going to providers.
+Data gets processed, sent to providers and comes back to the EDW service for post processing.
+XWS/FWS would need to provide a few data sets to allow this to happen.

+We have an opportunity to also use the EDW process to calculate key data sets for the flood service, without having to have large datasets within the system itself.

 ## Objective

 * Providing a link between the core XWS application and the contacts provided by the telephony providers under our opt-in warning service, Extended Direct Warnings (EDW)